Match Playing Conditions

 MATCH PLAYING CONDITIONS BRIEFING NOTE

-Below is a summary of the implications of any of the Pepsi IPL 2015 playoff matches being interrupted by rain or other reasons.
+Below is a summary of the implications of any of the VIVO IPL 2016 playoff matches being interrupted by rain or other reason.
 For a full understanding, please refer to the Match Playing Conditions – and specifically clauses 12.4.2, 12.5, 21.2 & 21.10.

 1. Extra time of 120 minutes is available for each playoff match.